QAston/PEIS/README.md

 # Portable Environment Initialization Scripts (for Windows)

+Console application that generates scripts for initializing environment variables for different windows shells: batch, bash and powershell.

 ## Who needs this?

 Are you a programmer working on Windows?
 Do you need to work with multiple toolchains/environment variables configurations in console?
 Do you use different shells available for windows: batch, bash, powershell?
 Do you have trouble maintaining multiple different environemt manipulation scripts?
 Don't want to pollute your %PATH% by putting everything in it?
 Suffer no more - this application is for you!